Atom "Strikes" The Twin Cities

-On the freezing Fat Tuesday, March 5th, 2019, we heard an energizing performance of ATOM String Quartet (ASQ).
-The group is based in Warsaw, and performed in the Target Atrium in Minnesota Orchestra Hall as a part of their first US Tour.
-ASQ members Dawid Lubowicz and Mateusz Smoczynski both on violin, Michal Zaborski on viola, and Krzysztof Lenczowski on cello, performed in Chicago, Madison, Minneapolis, San Francisco, Boston, Baltimore, Philadelphia,
+On the freezing Fat Tuesday, March 5th, 2019, we heard an energizing performance of the Atom String Quartet (ASQ).
+The group is based in Warsaw and performed in the Target Atrium in Minnesota Orchestra Hall as a part of their first US Tour.
+ASQ members Dawid Lubowicz and Mateusz Smoczynski, both on violin, Michal Zaborski on viola, and Krzysztof Lenczowski cello, performed in Chicago, Madison, Minneapolis, San Francisco, Boston, Baltimore, Philadelphia,

-ASQ gave a passionate and dramatic performance of music from wide range of genres.
-We heard music by renowned composers such as, surprising Krzysztof Penderecki the third Miniatures from the "Three miniatures for clarinet and piano", Krzysztof Komeda "Lullaby" from the movie "Rosemary’s Baby” to "Two studies for piano" by Witold Lutosławski - all pieces arranged for the string jazz quartet by its members.
+ASQ had a warm presence on the stage, a welcome contrast to the freezing temperatures of Minnesota's snowiest winter on record.
+We heard music by renowned composers such as Krzysztof Penderecki the third Miniatures from the "Three miniatures for clarinet and piano," Krzysztof Komeda "Lullaby" from the movie "Rosemary’s Baby” to "Two studies for piano" by Witold Lutosławski - all pieces arranged for the string jazz quartet by its members.
 ASQ members presented some of their own compositions.
-Dawid Lubowicz’s folk inspired “Ballad on the Death of Janosik” transported us to Tatra Mountains (Polish Alps), likely as snowy as Minneapolis this March.
+Dawid Lubowicz’s folk-inspired “Ballad on the Death of Janosik” transported us to Tatra Mountains (Polish Alps), likely as snowy as Minneapolis this March.
 Michal Zaborski’s serene “Meadow” was a welcome reminder that Spring is just around the corner.
-Sparkly performance of Zbigniew Seifert’s “Quasimodo” that concluded the concert was very satisfying yet left us yearning for more.
+Sparkly performance of Zbigniew Seifert’s “Quasimodo” that concluded the concert was very satisfying.

 We later found out that, during the tour, ASQ won the prestigious Polish music award “Fryderyk” in the category 2018 Album of the Year - contemporary music category for “SUPERNOVA” recorded together with NFM Leopoldinum Orchestra from Wrocław, Poland.